 - Training your staff so people know what to do.
 Actions performed during a recovery are different than day to day activities.
 We need to practice.

 Start small and ramp up.
-The tests you run are based on the maturity of your program.
+Run tests based on the maturity of your program.
 Each of the tests is a kind of training before you move on to the next level.
 At each level, the stakes are higher, and the activity more closely replicates the situation of an actual disaster.
 Each level provides feedback and an opportunity to improve your procedures.

 Start with a limited scope.
 You could do individual tabletop exercises with each department first.
 Then bring in multiple departments where dependencies exist.
 Make sure your processes and strategy seem sound before you go on to a simulated recovery.